 This section provides step-by-step guides on how to get going with your agreements in HUNT Cloud.
-The guide is intended for compliance coordinators that handles practical aspects of the scientific coordination on behalf of their organizations and/or scientific groups.
+The guide is intended for compliance administrators that handles practical aspects of the scientific coordination on behalf of their organizations and/or scientific groups.

 We have four administrative layers in HUNT Cloud: data controllers, service centers, data spaces and labs.
 These pages guides you through the required agreements and decision points for each level.

 # Data controller

 Click here to get going as a data controller in HUNT Cloud.